Wizards vs Aliens: Series 3 (2014)

+Randal Moon learns that the Lady Lyzera intends to release Warlock from his centuries-long exile on the Neverside and he is faced with a decision that may destroy the Chamber of Crowe.
+Soon, Tom is thrown into a fight to save the Dayside from destruction with an unlikely new partner.

 International broadcasts and releases

 Wizards vs Aliens made its American debut on the cable channel Hub Network, where it ran from 27 May – 15 June 2013.
 The series was available on Netflix until December 2018.

 In Australia the show airs on ABC 3.

 In Poland, the show aired on teleTOON+ between 6 April 2013 – 1 January 2014.
-In Polish lector, the last episode of Series 2 was slightly censored – Benny's dialogue during his coming out was changed from "I'll go on a date, one day.
+In Polish voice-over, the last episode of Series 2 was slightly censored – Benny's dialogue during his coming out was changed from "I'll go on a date, one day.
 Just not with her.
 Not with a girl" to "I'll go on a date, one day.
 Just not with her.
 Not yet".

 In Italy the show aired on Rai Gulp between 2014 and 2015.